Bucharest Warriors: History

 Because, prior to 2010, there wasn't any federation in the country to organize a national championship, Bucharest Warriors wasn't affiliated to any league and played only friendly games.

 In 2010, the Bucharest Warriors was invited to its first official competition, the Central European Football League.
 On April 11, the Warriors hosted Istanbul Cavaliers in a qualification game for the respective competition.
 Also, one week after the game, Bucharest Warriors has begun their first campaign in an official competition organized by the EFAF, the Challenge Cup.

 In the autumn of the same year, together with three other teams from Romania, the Bucharest Warriors have competed in the first-ever Romanian Championship of American Football.
 On November 21, 2010, in Bucharest, Bucharest Warriors met Cluj Crusaders, in the Romanian Bowl.
 The home team won the game, 56–12, becoming the first champion of Romania.

 The Bucharest Warriors retained the CNFA title in 2011, after 14–6 and 15–20 against the same opponent from the previous year, Cluj Crusaders.

-Bucharest Warriors has initiated and trained over 500 persons in American football in Bucharest, and helped various teams to launch in Bucharest and other cities.
-The club is fully devoted in building American football in Bucharest and Romania and has great initiatives and a great fulfillment of its strategy.
+Bucharest Warriors has trained over 500 persons in American football in Bucharest, and helped various teams to launch in Bucharest and other cities.
+The club is devoted in building American football in Bucharest and Romania and has initiatives with fulfillment of its strategy.